-Correctives Services NSW has temporarily suspended in person visits to minimise the risk of transmitting the COVID-19 virus.
-The Department recognises the importance of maintaining a connection between people in custody and their loved ones, and is piloting video visits.
+Correctives Services NSW (CSNSW) has temporarily suspended in person visits to minimise the risk of transmitting the COVID-19 virus.
+The Department recognises the importance of maintaining a connection between people in custody and their loved ones, and is piloting Family Video Contact (video visits).

 How to request a video visit with an offender in custody

-Family and friends are asked to call the relevant correctional centre where the inmate is located to make a request to schedule a video call.
-The Centre staff will ask you for your name, VIN, the MIN of the inmate you wish to contact.
-You will also be asked to provide you email address and mobile phone number so that you can receive notifications about your video visit.
+Family and friends are asked to call the relevant correctional centre where the inmate is located to schedule a video visit.
+The visits staff will ask you for your name, Visitor Identification Number (VIN), the Master Index Number (MIN) of the inmate you wish to contact.
+You will also be asked to provide your email address and mobile phone number so that you will receive SMS/ email notifications regarding your schedule video visit.

-If you are not sure which correctional centre the inmate is located in, first call Sentence Administration on (02) 8346 1000 between 8:30am-4:30pm Monday - Friday.
+If you are not sure which correctional centre the inmate is located in, call Sentence Administration Corporate on (02) 8346 1000 between 8:30am-4:30pm Monday - Friday.